amro125/amro125.github.io/_works/2022-01-09-jazz-concert.md

 ---
-title: Jazz concert
+title: MedusAI
-description: An alternative to paperback is the glossy cover, otherwise known as a dust cover, found on magazines, and comic books.
-category: Book Cover
-date: 2022-01-09 08:01:35 +0300
-client: Jazz International
-role: Designer
+description: Recently built interactive exhibit using strings, drums, and robotic arms to create a robotic musician that uses vision and audio input to modify lights, robot movemnents, and string playing.
+Construction: Face welded with Steel for unique resonant effects, Robot preconstructed
+role: Construction, Robot programming, Melody improv Generation, System architecture creation.
-image: '/images/work-2.jpg'
+image: '/images/MedusaTrilith.jpg'
-image_caption: 'Photo by [Freepik](https://www.freepik.com/)'
+image_caption: 'Medusa Performance at Trilith Soundstage'
 ---

 Hardcover books have a stiff binding.
 Paperback books have cheaper, flexible covers which tend to be less durable.
 An alternative to paperback is the glossy cover, otherwise known as a dust cover, found on magazines, and comic books.
 Spiral-bound books are bound by spirals made of metal or plastic.
 Examples of spiral-bound books include teachers' manuals and puzzle books (crosswords, sudoku).